When it’s the right time, knowing how to ask for a promotion the right way increases your chances of success... Read more...

 It’s seen as a huge benefit due to the fact you can take time off to do something without having to quit your job and face job instability and unemployment.

-As such, sabbatical leave is usually unpaid, though some rare companies will pay you during your time off.
+As such, sabbatical leave is usually unpaid, though some rare companies will provide paid sabbaticals so you can continue earning during your time off.

 Whether a company offers sabbaticals to employees, and the conditions of taking a sabbatical, depends on the organisation – but it’s generally offered after you’ve worked for a long time at the same company.

 How long you’re permitted to take a sabbatical for depends on the organisation.
-It can be anything from 1 month to a year.
+It can be anything from say, 1 month as a minimum sabbatical length, to an extended period such as a year.